-- In a typical academic year, the LL.M. class will include between 15 and 25 students.
-This size fosters LL.M.s students’ interactions with University of Georgia School of Law faculty and with J.D. students.
+- The LL.M. class typically is between 15 and 25 students – a size that fosters LL.M. students’ interactions with University of Georgia School of Law faculty and with J.D. students.

 How can I pay my tuition and fees?

 When will I get my I-20 form?

 - After you have received an offer of admission to University of Georgia School of Law LL.M. studies and provided the required proof of finances, the University of Georgia Office of International Education will issue you an I-20 form.
 Please note that this process may take 3 to 4 weeks.

 How do I obtain a visa to study in the United States?

 - After you have received an offer of admission to University of Georgia School of Law LL.M. degree, you will receive an email from Immigration Services in the Office of Global Engagement with instructions on how to apply for a visa at the U.S. embassy or consulate in your home country.

 Can I transfer to the J.D. program?

 - As detailed here, LL.M. students who demonstrate a high level of achievement may seek to transfer, upon graduation, to studies leading to a University of Georgia School of Law J.D. degree.